Growin’ Up

 “Simon City?” we repeated, having no idea what that meant.

-Well, I did not want my face stomped into the ground.
-And I’m pretty sure that Larry didn’t want his face stomped either.
-But we did want to see these guys called Simon City.
+Well, I did not want my face stomped, into the ground or anywhere else.
+And I’m pretty sure that Larry O. didn’t want his face stomped either.
+But we did want to see Simon City.
 Simon City, what a name!
-Hollywood could never invent a name like that.
-We wanted to catch a glimpse of these bad-mofos.
-Hell, we would have settled for a glimpse of the Bellaires, whoever they were.
-Bellaires: It had a California sorta ring to it…
+Hollywood could not invent a name like that, it was far too cool.
+We wanted a glimpse of these bad-mofos.
+Hell, we’d have settled for a glimpse of the Bellaires, whoever they were.

-So Larry and I were released and told to go home, but of course we didn’t.
-We hung around just far enough out of sight to be forgotten.
-Hung around and waited.
-And waited some more.
-We waited a full six minutes.
-How long can two ten year olds be expected to wait?
+Larry and I were released and told to go home.
+Of course, we didn’t.
+We hung around, just far enough out of sight to be forgotten.
+Hung around and around and around.
+Fifteen, twenty, thirty five minutes.
+Finally, we had to admit, there was nothing worth hanging around for.

-Soon we wandered back towards our neighborhood; crossed Kimball Avenue and climbed back up into the big freight yard with the trains full of beer.
-We mulled around there a while, walking slowly east but with eyes trained steady on the south, trying to catch a glimpse of these warriors from Koz Park and North Avenue.
+We started back east towards our neighborhood, crossed Kimball at street level and climbed back up into the freight yard, with its hobos and trains full of beer.
+We walked slowly, aimlessly, with eyes trained steady on the south.
+We wanted a glimpse of these warriors from Koz Park and Nort’ Av’noo and we weren’t going down easy.

-But the sun was now too high for snakes and we had no coins to flatten under the barreling wheels of a passing train.
+There was now a new destination in mind.
+The hot sun had driven the snakes down in their dens until sunset, we had no coins to flatten under the barreling wheels of a passing train, seemed like the smartest thing to do was pick up our pace and get to where we could soak our heads under a hose, then see who was out at the schoolyard.
 I found a loose railroad spike in the weeds.
-They said Don Drysdale could pitch one hundred miles per hour.
-I wound up slowly, deliberately, drew my arm back like a sling and delivered; CLANK!
+They said that a Don Drysdale fastball clocked-in at one hundred miles per hour.
+I wound up slowly, deliberately, drew my arm back like a sling and delivered.
+CLANK!
 The spike made a satisfactory ring off the side of an empty car.

 Ho hum.
-We never did see either gang that day, but over the years we saw plenty of action along the Avondale tracks.
-Somehow – and I’m not really sure how – we always managed to emerge with non-stomped faces.
+We never did see either gang that day.
+But over the years we saw plenty of action up on the Avondale tracks.
+Not gang fights, that was never our thing, other types of action.
+Most of it could and perhaps should have earned us stomped faces.
+Yet somehow, and I’m not really sure how, we always managed to emerge unscathed.

-The Avondale tracks and their surrounding factories & warehouses were our wilderness, our playground, our clubhouse, our retreat from the world; our place to brag boldly and dream big.
-Today’s kids are kept indoors or shuffled around by their parents from activity to activity.
-They’ll never know the freedom that we knew; nor will they know the feeling of optimism & security that comes from living in a country with factories and warehouses along its RR tracks; a country that BUILDS things.
+The Avondale tracks and their surrounding factories & warehouses were our wilderness, our playground, our clubhouse, our retreat from the world, our place to brag boldly and dream big.
+Today’s kids are kept indoors or shuffled from activity to activity by adoring parents.
+They’ll never know the freedoms that we knew.
+Nor will they know the feelings of optimism & security that comes from living in a country with factories and warehouses alongside its railroad tracks; a country that builds things.

-Good jobs and two political parties that work together for the common good, is this too much to ask?
-People who settle their differences civilly.
-Sure, you might get dragged down through an underground tunnel, into some dank hideout that smells like a grave.
-And those who do the dragging might recite a laundry list of all the “turrible” things gonna happen if you don’t bail ‘em out.
-They might even rifle through your pockets, helping themselves to what was once yours.
-But back then they always left you with a little something for yourself.
-These Sharpies nowadays…they ain’t leaving you with nothin’ but dread.
+Good jobs and two political parties in Washington that worked together for the common good.
+How’s that for a country?
+People who settled their differences civilly.
+Sure, you might get dragged down into a dank hideout that smells like a grave.
+And those who did the dragging might even recite a laundry list of all the bad things bound to happen, if you don’t bail ‘em out.
+They might rifle through your pockets.
+But they always left you with something.
+You walked away with a few smokes, a little hope.
+These Sharpies nowadays… they ain’t leavin’ you with nothin’.
+They want it all and they’re taking it.
+The only thing you’re gettin’ is the bill.
+The bill and that gnawing, worm-like, uniquely American sense of dread.

 The Origins of Avondale Street Names